icopy-site/awesome/docs/awesome/awesome-swift.md

 * [PMHTTP](https://github.com/postmates/PMHTTP) - HTTP framework with a focus on REST and JSON.
 * [Postal](https://github.com/snipsco/Postal) - Framework providing simple access to common email providers.
 * [Reachability.swift](https://github.com/ashleymills/Reachability.swift) - A replacement for Apple's Reachability with closures.
+* [ReactiveAPI](https://github.com/sky-uk/ReactiveAPI) - Write clean, concise and declarative network code relying on URLSession, with the power of RxSwift.
+Inspired by Retrofit.
 * [ResponseDetective](https://github.com/netguru/ResponseDetective) - A non-intrusive framework for intercepting any outgoing requests and incoming responses between your app and server for debugging purposes.
 * [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG) - A fast tunnel proxy that helps you bypass firewalls.
 * [Siesta](https://bustoutsolutions.github.io/siesta/) - Elegant abstraction for REST APIs that untangles stateful messes.
 An alternative to callback- and delegate-based networking.